gravitational/teleport/web/README.md

 $ yarn install
 ```

-To build the Teleport web UI
+To build the Teleport open source version

 ```
-$ yarn build-teleport
+$ yarn build-teleport-oss
 ```

-To build the Gravity web UI
+To build the Gravity open source version

 ```
-$ yarn build-gravity
+$ yarn build-gravity-oss
 ```

 The resulting output will be in the `/packages/{package-name}/dist/` folders respectively.